Tabz has lived in Greater Manchester her whole life, and is a proud Mancunian who loves our inclusive and radical city region!

 Louisa was inspired to focus on health inequalities and humanitarian work whilst working as a volunteer at MASH over 20 years ago in her home city of Manchester, and feels very passionate about MASH, and the journey we’ve been on as an organisation.
 She is a passionate advocate of the rights, wellbeing and safety of sex workers, and is a champion of anti-racist and social justice practice.

-Vice Chair, legal and governance specialisms
+Legal and governance specialisms

 Iram is a Manchester born and bred lawyer, currently living in Trafford, who works primarily in the Higher Education sector.